Implementation

 Add to Google Pay Button

-The Add to Google Pay button is used exclusively to initiate the Google Pay card provisioning flow from an Issuer app.
+The Add to Google Pay button is used exclusively to initiate the Google Pay card provisioning flow from an issuer app.

-The "Add to Google Pay" are available as resizable bitmaps (NinePatch files) suitable for including in your layout: Google Pay Brand guidelines - Assets
+The "Add to Google Pay" buttons are available as resizable bitmaps (NinePatch files) suitable for including in your layout: Google Pay Brand guidelines - Assets

-Note: Using Flutter, React Native or another cross-platform app development framework?
+Note: Using Flutter, React Native, or another cross-platform app development framework?
 Check out Flutter-specific instructions here.

 Add to Google Pay button.